dykstrom/jcc/docs/Architecture.md

 integers and floats.
 The class `Unknown` is used in situations where the actual type is not known, for example when parsing the left hand side of an assignment in BASIC.

 The class `Fun` represents a function type.
 Functions types are parameterized by their argument and return types.

+The class `Arr` represents an array type.
+Arrays are parameterized by their element type.
+Arrays are described in more detail [here](Arrays.md).

 ![Type Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/dykstrom/jcc/master/docs/diagrams/Types.puml)